Wanne-Eickel Hauptbahnhof: Current operations

 Wanne-Eickel Hauptbahnhof is a station of major traffic importance as a crossroads on the east-west Dortmund–Duisburg line and the north-south Münster–Essen line, which among other things, is the beginning of the Rollbahn (rolling railway) to Hamburg.
 In addition, the station is located on the Emscher Valley Railway (Dortmund–Wanne-Eickel–Dorsten) and the Bochum–Gelsenkirchen Railway (also known as the Glückauf-Bahn— a reference to Glück auf, the traditional German miners greeting).
 Part of the old marshalling yard still operates with shunting from west to east over a hump, but other freight operations are closed.

 Following the merger of the cities of Herne and Wanne-Eickel in 1975 the name of the station remained as Wanne–Eickel Hauptbahnhof, although it is the largest station in the city of Herne on its current boundaries.
 In 2003, Deutsche Bahn planned to rename it Herne-Wanne or Herne Hauptbahnhof.
 However, these plans met with considerable resistance in the Wanne area, as well as from local politicians in Herne.

 Lines

 Long-distance

-Wanne-Eickel is served by one InterCity service:
+Wanne-Eickel is served by the following InterCity services: